jmc316/nhl_metrics/README.md

 `nhl_metrics` is a Python project that forecasts NHL regular-season game results, projects final standings, and simulates playoff outcomes.

-It pulls schedule and standings data from the NHL API, engineers team performance and travel-based features, trains/uses a scikit-learn random forest model, and writes daily prediction artifacts to CSV.
+It pulls schedule and standings data from the NHL API, engineers team performance and travel-based features, trains/uses a scikit-learn random forest model, writes daily prediction artifacts to CSV, and generates colorful visuals to display the prediction data.

 ## What This Codebase Does